 I have to get more of these points!
 With enough body improvement points I may be able to overcome my natural weakness as a relatively harmless species, and live with more security here in these tunnels!

 Why would I select stealth and eyesight improvement you may ask?

 If we say that it's too dangerous to assume I can fight anything whilst we also assume it's too dangerous to assume I can run from everything then the only path through which survival can be assured is to not be seen in the first place.
 If you are seen, you are dead!
 I have placed my hope in stealth in order to live long enough to learn more about how to survive in this environment!

 As for eyesight… You know, having really terrible eyesight sucks!
 Being used to human vision, it's super disorienting to switch these pathetic ant eyes!
-If something isn't moving I can barely see it at all!
+If something isn't moving, I can barely see it at all!
 Remember that ants are a communal species, thousands, tens of thousands of weak individuals combine to create something strong.
-Each individual ant has terrible senses but when acting together they are difficult to hide from.
+Each individual ant has terrible senses but when acting together, they can be difficult to hide from.

-I am alone, however!
-How am I supposed to survive when I could trip over a dragon which was having a nap?!
+However, I am alone!
+How am I supposed to survive when I could trip over a napping dragon?!

 I've been hiding here for about half an hour now, with my points spent there is no longer any reason to delay.

 Very carefully, I scrape away at the dirt that I collapsed to enclose myself.
 Eventually, I clear a narrow opening to the tunnel I was born in and poke my antennae through very slightly.